HERDAC/ProjeqtorTelegramBot/README.md

 ## How it works

 To make this bot work, I first had to create a new user on projeqtor with admin rights.
-I obvisously created a [telegram bot](https://core.telegram.org/bots) and a node-red flow.
+I obvisously created a [telegram bot](https://core.telegram.org/bots) and also a node-red flow.

 ### The projeqtor user